Brushing and Flossing for Healthy Teeth

 This plaque is very damaging to the teeth because emits an acid that destroys the enamel of the teeth.
 If you do not clean it, then soon the tooth will be prone to carious lesions.
 In addition, the plaque contributes to the fact that the mouth violates the natural barrier to infections.
 It can also cause halitosis – bad breath, tartar.

-If you regularly clean your teeth of a soft plaque, then we will not give microorganisms any chance to cause cavities and other problems.
+If you regularly clean your teeth of soft plaque, then we will not give microorganisms any chance to cause cavities and other problems.

 How Often Should You Brush Your teeth?